-- · When the foot controller is being used, the "Start/Stop" button has no effect on sewing. - The foot controller cannot be used when embroidering.
-The foot controller can be used for sewing utility and decorative stitches when the embroidery unit is attached. - Pull the retractable cord out from the foot controller to the desired length, and then insert the foot controller plug into its jack on the machine.
+- When the foot controller is being used, the "Start/Stop" button has no effect on sewing. - The foot controller cannot be used when embroidering. - The foot controller can be used for sewing utility and decorative stitches when the embroidery unit is attached. - Insert the foot controller plug into its jack on the machine.